 No matter how dependable the storage device, sooner or later it wears out.
 Often, this occurs without warning after tens of thousands of write/erase cycles.
 In much the same way a rechargeable battery loses its charge after several hundred cycles, non-volatile SSDs can lose their ability to retain data after thousands of write/erase cycles.
 This is usually specified by component vendors as endurance.

 An example of this wear out process which is typical of SSDs is the Samsung 840 EVO series, which incorporated a lower-cost TLC (triple-level cell) NAND memory whose purpose was to improve storage densities while reducing price.
 The TCL NAND led to well-known performance issues when reading older data.

 Our SSD data recovery process rated 5/5 stars based on 9 testimonials and meets manufacturer’s requirements.

 When a block loses its ability to retain data or when data errors occur that cannot be corrected by the drive's error correction (ECC) algorithm, the block is swapped with one from an available spare pool.
 When the spare blocks are exhausted and another error occurs, the SSD reaches critical failure state and needs to be replaced.
 SSD management algorithms such as advanced ECC and wear leveling over the entire flash media maximize the drive’s operating life and extend system-level endurance.

 Due to the proprietary nature of controller chip manufacturing and programming, every flash and SSD recovery situation is unique

 We will first determine the steps necessary to complete your particular SSD recovery, and then we will contact you for approval.
-With your approval, our engineers will continue with the recovery effort, validate the data and place it on a suitable replacement media, whether that is another drive, CDROM, DVD, or any other media you chose.
+With your approval, our engineers will continue with the recovery effort, validate the data and place it on a suitable replacement media, whether that is another drive, USB flash or any other media you chose.